Polls Reveal 2017’s Most Annoying Word And Banned Words For 2018

 - game on

-- signing Kumbaya
+- singing Kumbaya

 - I have your back/you have my back, etc.